 CHAPTER 5 focuses on the perceptual contexts of the interactants and includes a simplified model of human information processing.
 The perceptual context refers to the individual characteristics of the interactants, including their cognitions, attitudes, dispositions, and motivations.
 How an individual gathers, stores, and retrieves information is uniquely human but also culturally influenced.
 An individual's attitudes about others, including stereotypes, are culturally influenced.
 Also included in Chapter 5 is a discussion of U.S. racism as a parallel to ethnocentrism.
 The geography of thought-that is, how geographical differences among cultures have a dramatic influence on how humans in those distinct geographical areas perceive the world-is discussed.
 Here, the focus is on how Asians (Eastern cultures) and Westerners think differently, and why.
-Another feature of this chapter is a fascinating discussion of the Stereotype Content Model, which explains how and why people stereotype and the essential content of those stereotypes.
-This model is applicable across cultures.
 Included in this chapter is a discussion of media's influence on stereotypes, including an application of Gerbner's cultivation theory.
 The chapter applies cultivation theory to three microcultural groups in the United States, examining how they are depicted on television and the resulting stereotypes associated with them.
 Three specific groups studied are Black Americans, Hispanics/Latinos, and Asian Americans.
 A look at how U.S. citizens are stereotyped is also included here.
 In one of the Student Voices Across Cultures profiles in this chapter, a young woman who has won beauty pageants discusses the long-held stereotypes applied to beauty pageant contestants.
-In another profile, a student from the United States discusses being stereotyped while studying abroad in Ecuador.
+In a new profile, a well-respected attorney movingly discusses how he was raised biculturally in the United States and Guatemala and the stereotypes he experienced.

 The sociorelational context is the focus of CHAPTER 6.
 Whenever two people come together and interact, they establish some sort of social relationship based on their group memberships.
 Within such relationships, each person assumes a role.
 Roles prescribe with whom, about what, and how individuals communicate.
 Roles vary from culture to culture.
 For example, in just about every culture, there are student and teacher role relationships, but how student-teacher roles are defined varies significantly from culture to culture.
 For example, the U.S. American definition of student varies significantly from the Japanese definition of student.
 What it means to be a mother or father varies considerably from one culture to another as well.
 One's roles prescribe the types of verbal and nonverbal symbols exchanged.
-Chapter 6 contains a discussion of matriarchy and patriarchy and an updated discussion of family groups that now includes families in Kenya.
-A new section on sex roles in Saudi Arabia has been added.
-In the Student Voices Across Cultures profile in this chapter, a young woman from Saudi Arabia discusses sex roles in her family and culture.
+Chapter 6 contains a discussion of matriarchy and patriarchy and an updated discussion of family groups and sex roles across cultures.
+A Student Voices Across Cultures profile has been included in which a young woman from the United States discusses how she and her friends were addressed in Italy.
+A new profile has been added in which a student from the United States discusses her observation of family roles in Guatemala when she was an exchange student there.